marc-despland/tcp_timewait/scenarii/bench_tests.md

 ```

-Neststat show that there are too many requests in timewait, some errors occurs on Nginx console and no traffic arrive on the backend for arround 40s.
+Neststat show that there are too many requests in timewait, some errors occurs on Nginx console and no traffic arrives on the backend for around 40s.

 ```
 [crit] 7#7: *239994 connect() to 172.17.0.190:666 failed (99: Cannot assign requested address) while connecting to upstream, client: 172.17.0.192, server: , request: "GET / HTTP/1.0", upstream: "http://172.17.0.190:666/", host: "server:666"
 ```

-The following diagram illustrate how Nginx send request to the backend.
-As we have sent 120 000 requests, with 14867 errors (not transmiting to the backend), we have sent to the backend 105133 requests.
+The following diagram illustrates how Nginx send request to the backend.
+As we have sent 120 000 requests, with 14867 errors (not transmitting  to the backend), we have sent to the backend 105133 requests.

 ![](nginx-profile.png)

 ### 2.2 - With two backends server 9

-To look what happen if we have two backend after the load-balancer and check that we can realy use the same source port twice to connect to 2 differents servers.
+To look what happen if we have two backend after the load-balancer and check that we can really use the same source port twice to connect to 2 different servers.

 #### 2.2.1 - Test with HAProxy mode PCL (http_close)
 Execute the following commands in different terminals